BERTPSYO/Loan_API_ML_Project/README.md

     |       ├── __init__.py                       # To make this directory a package loaded inside the docker
     |       └── model_Pred_1.bin                  # Trained model
     |
-    ├── .gitattributes                            # to manage
+    ├── .gitattributes                            # to manage Lfs
-    ├── .gitignore                                #
+    ├── .gitignore                                # to
     ├── Dockerfile                                #
     ├── LICENSE                                   #
     ├── Pipfile                                   #